baldercm/mongoose-bignumber/README.md

 baldercm/mongoose-bignumber
 ==============

-Mongoose type for storing arbitrary-precision decimal numbers (using bignumber.js).
+Mongoose type for storing arbitrary-precision decimal numbers (using [bignumber.js](https://github.com/MikeMcl/bignumber.js)).

-Will convert all values to String on storing and serialization to avoid precision loss.
+Use the power of `BigNumber` instances in your model and obtain seamlessly conversion to `String` values when saving to MongoDB and serializing as JSON.

 ## Installation